 The Department of Pediatrics is seeking Research Coordinator to join our team in a full time position.
 Columbia University Medical Center's Department of Pediatrics is a world leader in providing care for children.
 Our mission areas include Healthcare, Education and Research.
 We offer care for our patients in over 25 specialty areas as well as individualized care for complex cases.
 Our Residency, Fellowship and Graduate programs are among the best in the Nation.
 Our Clinical, Translational and Basic Science research features collaborations across specialties and stretches from the bench to bedside.
 We also have several active Clinical trials available to our patients.
-This position will support the department by providing clinically oriented research in hospital, office, and lab settings for a randomized controlled trial examining the effects of a high nurture family intervention on premature human infants in the neonatal intensive care unit.
-Additionally, we are examining the physiology of mother-infant interactions.
-This is an opportunity for anyone who is interested in translational research, clinical training and exposure to a multidisciplinary environment.
+This position will support the department by providing research support on projects related to adolescent reproductive health and faculty development and supporting general pediatric research as needed.

 Responsibilities include but not limited to: